 To support your newborn’s growing brain, your baby needs:

-1. Your attention - Responding to your crying baby will soothe and reassure him which will allow his brain to focus on making positive connections instead of focusing surviving in a stressful environment.
+Responding to your crying baby will soothe and reassure him which will allow his brain to focus on making positive connections.

-4. Experience gentle movement - Playing games that requires movement helps your baby experience the world around him and develop his gross motor skills all while stretching out after 9 months in your womb.
-Movements are often combined with a nursery rhyme song, like "patty-cake" or "this little piggy" which supports an understanding of rhythms and language patterns.
+Playing games that requires movement helps your baby experience the world around him and develop his gross motor skills all while stretching out after 9 months in your womb.

-6. An early passion for books - As adults we know that reading is extremely important to our daily lives.
 Get your baby excited about books from birth by choosing books with large and colourful pictures.
-You can even make up your own new story each night!

-9. NOT to have a room full of expensive toys - And if it requires batteries, it's probably not the best toy choice.
-Your baby needs stimulation and opportunities to hone their budding skills, but that doesn’t necessarily mean you have to provide a toy for every milestone.
-Household items and toys that will grow with your baby will provide enough stimulation and fun for years to come.
+Your baby needs stimulation and opportunities to hone their budding skills and simple household items and toys that will grow with your baby will provide enough stimulation and fun for years to come.